 Gravel driveways have many advantages over a traditional paved driveway.
 For example, gravel driveways are cheaper to install and are also permeable—making them more environmentally friendly while also helping to prevent drainage problems.

 From standard drainage crushed gravel to natural pea gravel to elegant marble chips, there are a surprising number of materials to choose from when forming a gravel driveway.
-The only problem?
 With so many options available, choosing the right one can be confusing.
 This guide digs deep into gravel driveways and identifies factors to consider when planning a new gravel driveway.
-We also provide a list of some of the best types of driveway gravel and where to find them.
+We also provide a list of some of the best gravel for driveway surfaces and where to find them.

 - BEST OVERALL: Quikrete 50 lb.
 All-Purpose Gravel

-- BEST BANG FOR THE BUCK: Vigoro Bagged Pea Gravel Pebbles
+- BEST VALUE: Vigoro Bagged Pea Gravel Pebbles

 - BEST AESTHETICS: Vigoro Bagged River Pebbles